Crono19/BlogWeb/README.md

 # BlogWeb
- Project 1 consisting in a blog
+ Project 1 consisting in a blog.
+Welcome